 • Offer a prearranged treatment plan that outlines clear steps, guidelines and goals

 • Spell out what each family member is ready to do if the loved one refuses treatment

 Family interventions should be structured and organized.
 If a family needs help planning they can seek the services of an insured, licensed and trained interventionist.
 So that they do not leave anything to chance the family should carry out a rehearsal.

 Steps To a Successful Intervention

 - Make a plan

+Studies show that family interventions do help but only if they are well planned.
+Poor planning may worsen the situation when the loved one if they feel attacked.
 One family member proposes the idea to have an intervention and proceeds to forming a planning group.
 Interventions are usually charged situations and there is a possibility of potential resentment, anger and the victim may feel betrayed so it helps being prepared and having a plan.